zixin-gao/higgs-audio/README.md

 Higgs Audio v2 adopts the "generation variant" depicted in the architecture figure above.
 Its strong performance is driven by three key technical innovations:
 - We developed an automated annotation pipeline that leverages multiple ASR models, sound event classification models, and our in-house audio understanding model.
 Using this pipeline, we cleaned and annotated 10 million hours audio data, which we refer to as **AudioVerse**.
 The in-house understanding model is finetuned on top of [Higgs Audio v1 Understanding](https://www.boson.ai/blog/higgs-audio), which adopts the "understanding variant" shown in the architecture figure.
 - We trained a unified audio tokenizer from scratch that captures both semantic and acoustic features.
+We also open-sourced our evaluation set on [HuggingFace](https://huggingface.co/datasets/bosonai/AudioTokenBench).
 Learn more in the [tokenizer blog](./tech_blogs/TOKENIZER_BLOG.md).
 - We proposed the DualFFN architecture, which enhances the LLM’s ability to model acoustics tokens with minimal computational overhead.
 See the [architecture blog](./tech_blogs/ARCHITECTURE_BLOG.md).

 ## Evaluation